GaijinEntertainment/DagorEngine/prog/dagorInclude/ADT/linearGrid.md

 Enlisted and active_matter both ship `cellSize 64` / `maxMainExtension 40` (the value the
 header comment calls the tuned pair).

+That pair is measured, not habit (riGridBench on AM dalniy, 1.13M objects). `cellSize 128` wins 10-47% in the sparse regimes and halves empty-ground walks, but those rows cost tens of nsec while small queries in dense content cost 0.4-80 usec and get 2-9% dearer -- a net loss in absolute time wherever players actually stand.
+A 16x16 subgrid (8 m sub cells at cell 128) recovers only part of the dense regression and pays 4x the subgrid arrays with over half the sub cells empty; 16x16 at cell 64 (4 m sub cells) loses in every regime.
+When sweeping the cell size, scale `maxMainExtension` with it: capping it at 40 under cell 128 moves objects to the oversize list, whose brute-force scan taxes every query on the map.

 ## Limits and invariants

 - `sizeof(ObjectType) <= 8`, and it must be relocatable; `riGrid.h` declares